Jewish American names

 Ilana tree; a graceful modern Hebrew name embraced in American Jewish families

-Irving friend of the sea; an Americanized name adopted widely by early-20th-century Jewish immigrant families
+Irving from a Scottish surname tied to the River Irvine, traditionally glossed green or fresh water; an Americanized name adopted widely by early-20th-century Jewish immigrant families

 Isaac he will laugh; a beloved patriarch name steady across generations